From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The Party Edit

-Partytown Kavos has a boozy Brits-abroad reputation, but like most of these infamous resorts it has mellowed over the years.
+Partytown Kavos has a boozy Brits-abroad reputation but, like most of these infamous resorts, it has mellowed over the years.
 You’ll still find a few party boats, foam parties, and no shortage of shots, but it also has plenty of family-friendly accommodation and loyal returners.
 North of Corfu Town, Ipsos is a small resort area which has a bit of a Spring Break vibe for Europeans during August (especially Italians).
 Both of these are on the cheaper end of the budget scale.

 The Quiet & Authentic Edit